-The following is a summary of certain terms defined in the Indenture, including the First Supplemental Trust Indenture, the Second Supplemental Trust Indenture, the Third Supplemental Trust Indenture, the Fourth Supplemental Trust Indenture, the Fifth Supplemental Trust Indenture, the Sixth Supplemental Trust Indenture, the Amended and Restated Sixth Supplemental Trust Indenture, the Seventh Supplemental Trust Indenture, the Eighth Supplemental Trust Indenture, the Ninth Supplemental Trust Indenture, the Tenth Supplemental Trust Indenture, the Eleventh Supplemental Indenture, the Twelfth Supplemental Indenture, the Thirteenth Supplemental Indenture, the First Amendment to Indenture, the Fourteenth Supplemental Indenture, the Fifteenth Supplemental Indenture and the Sixteenth Supplemental Indenture and used in this Official Statement.
+The following is a summary of certain terms defined in the Indenture, including the First Supplemental Trust Indenture, the Second Supplemental Trust Indenture, the Third Supplemental Trust Indenture, the Fourth Supplemental Trust Indenture, the Fifth Supplemental Trust Indenture, the Sixth Supplemental Trust Indenture, the Amended and Restated Sixth Supplemental Trust Indenture, the Seventh Supplemental Trust Indenture, the Eighth Supplemental Trust Indenture, the Ninth Supplemental Trust Indenture, the Tenth Supplemental Trust Indenture, the Eleventh Supplemental Indenture, the Twelfth Supplemental Indenture, the Thirteenth Supplemental Indenture, the First Amendment to Indenture, the Fourteenth Supplemental Indenture, the Fifteenth Supplemental Indenture, the Sixteenth Supplemental Indenture, the Seventeenth Supplemental Indenture and the Eighteenth Supplemental Indenture and used in this Official Statement.
 Reference is hereby made to such actual documents for a complete recital of the definitions contained therein.